 But Perry says a smarter move for many would be to boost coverage from the standard levels of $1,000 to $5,000 up to $10,000 or more.
 The cost to move from $2,000 to $10,000 in MedPay on a Travelers auto policy is around $10 per year, according to agent Shawn Wainwright of Brown & Brown Insurance in Florida.

 “Going up to $50,000 or even $100,000 usually costs very, very little and can be worth it,” Perry says.
 “I know one case where the driver only had $5,000 (MedPay) and had a serious accident in which she was disabled for a long time.
 A year-and-a-half after her accident, her credit had been ruined because she had all of the hospital bills she couldn’t pay.
 Even though the other car insurance company acknowledged liability, she had to wait for the entire claim to be closed before she could get that recovery.”

 What is the difference between bodily injury and medical payments?

 The bodily injury liability portion of your auto insurance only pays for medical bills if you cause an accident.
 In that case, it steps in to cover the resulting medical expenses for the other driver and their passengers.
 It does not cover your own medical bills, though, or those of your passengers.
 For that protection, you will need to look at medical payments coverage (MedPay) or personal injury protection (PIP), depending on your state.

 Do you need medical coverage on car insurance?

 It depends on the state in which you live.
-If you are a resident of one of the 12 no-fault states, you will be legally required to carry PIP coverage.
-State laws vary, and some states may require MedPay.
+If you are a resident of one of the 12 no-fault states, you will likely be legally required to carry PIP coverage.
+State laws vary, and some may require MedPay.
 But in other states, MedPay is optional.
 However, the low cost of MedPay makes it an attractive addition to your existing auto insurance policy.

 How much MedPay coverage should I have?